cbochs/portal.nvim/README.md

 Portal is a plugin that aims to build upon and enhance existing jumplist motions (i.e. `<c-o>` and `<c-i>`) by surfacing contextual information with the use of [portals](#portals), and providing multiple jump options by means of [queries](#queries).

 To get started, [install](#installation) the plugin using your preferred package manager, setup the plugin, add the suggested keybindings for portals and tagging, and give it a go!
-You can find the default configuration for the plugin in the secion [below](#configuration).
+Default settings for the plugin can be found in the [settings](#default-settings) section below

 ## Features